 Holly fern, named for the pointy tips on its leathery leaves, is a drought-resistant plant native to Africa and Asia.
 This fern thrives in low light, so it's ideal for shady areas under trees.

-It's such an attractive, yet low-maintenance, plant that the Florida Nursery Growers and Landscape Association (FNGLA) chose it as one of their Plants of the Year in 2007.
+It's such an attractive, yet low-maintenance, plant that the Florida Nursery Growers and Landscape Association (FNGLA) holly fern out as a Plant of the Year.

 As an added bonus, holly fern (Cyrtomium falcatum) is deer-resistant as well.

 Holly fern forms loose two to three-foot tall clumps of deep green leathery leaves.
 They can be used in partially sunny to fully shady spots as a border plant, groundcover, or in a woodland garden.
 They can also be kept in pots on covered patios.
 It makes an excellent understory plant beneath old reclaimed plants like camellia, sweet olive, and other large shrubs which have had their lower branches removed.